|Salary||$25.17 - $30.59/hour; $4,362.64 - $5,302.93/month; $52,351.73 - $63,635.10/year|

 Receives general supervision from assigned professional or management staff, and may receive technical and/or functional supervision from a Supervising Civil Legal Secretary.

 Duties may include, but are not limited to, the following:

 It is the responsibility of applicants to identify in their application materials how they meet the minimum qualifications listed below.

-Training: Equivalent to completion of the twelfth grade.
-Additional course work in math, accounting, and or computer science is desirable.
+Training: Equivalent to the completion of the twelfth grade preferably supplemented by course work in business, paralegal studies or a closely related field.